 Memorial/In Honor Gifts

 Thank you for considering a gift to support the LSU Law Center as a way to honor a family member, colleague, or others.
-You may make a gift to LSU Law in memory of a deceased person or in honor of a living person.
+You may make a gift to LSU Law in memory of a person or to honor a living person.

 You may direct your gift to an existing named scholarship or professorship, or you may simply provide a gift to be used "for greatest need of the Law Center."
 You might also wish to provide support for a particular program or to the Annual Fund/Chancellor’s Council.
 If you do not specify a fund or purpose, your gift will be placed in the Annual Fund and used for general support.

-Make your check payable to the LSU FOUNDATION.
-Write LSU Law Center in the notation space on the check.
+Checks may be payable to the LSU FOUNDATION, with LSU Law Center in the notation line.

 Office of Alumni Relations